dailybruin/the-stack/_posts/2018-11-13-cs-enrollment.md

 ---
     title: Breaking Down the Computer Science Department -- Bit by Bit
-    teaser: As the tech world has been intensely growing, explore the changes in UCLA's CS department over time.
+    teaser: As the tech world has intensely grows, explore the changes in UCLA's CS department over time.
     authors:
     - keith_atienza
     - lik_teng_ung